StackExchange/dnscontrol/docs/why-the-dot.md

 error we open the door to new solutions.

-We should warn you, however, that any new proposals should be simplier than "add a dot".
+We should warn you, however, that any new proposals should be simpler than "add a dot".